inductiva/inductiva/docs-sources/scale-up/benchmark/benchmarking.md

 Use simulation inputs that represent your actual production workloads.
 Synthetic benchmarks might not capture real-world performance characteristics.

-**Document Everything**

-Keep detailed records of benchmark configurations, objectives, and results.
-This documentation becomes valuable for future optimizations.

 ### Resource Management

 **Always Clean Up**